aronwc/mlsm/papers/verma11natural/tlasserr.md

 ####Overview####

 This paper describes an approach for automatically indentifying messages on Twitter which contribute to situational awareness (SA) of an event.
-It also try to identify new features to ameliorate the SA classifier.
+It also tries to identify new features to ameliorate the SA classifier.

 ####Algorithms####